Digital Markets Act: Case by case assessment

+Interoperability requirement is a key demand by civil society and the open source community.

 This article would help business users of platforms, especially advertisers, to have access to the data related to the ads and publications posted on the Gatekeeper's platforms.
 Facebook and Google are potentially the main targets of this article, and maybe Amazon.

 The abovementioned provision has a more general scope and it is not built around specific cases.
 Seen as complementing the GDPR regulation, it gives more precision regarding the scope of data portability, by adding that the data access should be "continuous" and "real time".
 In practical terms, this guarantees both access to users (including business-users) and benefits in terms of up-to-date data portability generated by the platform.

 As article (h), this article does not derive from an individual case and complements the GDPR.
 It guarantees more rights to business and end-users regarding the interoperability of the data generated on platforms.
 This is meant to make data generated by different platforms compatible and usable by different systems.

 This article is especially meant to ensure a higher degree of competition in the online search engines market, by providing more rights to the (new) competitors.
 It gives providers of online search engines access to data generated by the Gatekeeper in the sector (presumably Google Search at the moment, as it concentrates 95% of the market share in this sector).
 This is also related to the Google Search case and to Article 5(d) or the "blacklisted actions" of the DMA (see above).

 This provision targets the store application of Gatekeepers (App Store, Google Play), and has the aim to protect the rights of app developers and of business-users.

-Potential revolution for data portability

-Bjorn Lundqvist, in a paper published in February 2021, considers that the combination of the case by case obligations present in the Article 6 (a), (h) and (i) of the DMA, could be a real "game changer" regarding access to data.
-In addition, he highlights the fact that Art.
-6 (a) prevents gatekeepers from using data generated by business-users, that are not publicly available, for competition reasons.
-At the same time, Art.
-6 (h) and (i) guarantee rights to business-users and end-users with regard to access and portability of the data they have generated on the platform.

-The author concludes by saying that the potential consequences should be clarified by the European Commission in order to know if this proposal will mark a major change in terms of access to data for business and end-users.